 Marks success on the darts oche means he achieves good TV coverage in the UK and on Overseas TV channels.
 If the event isn’t broadcast via TV then it usually is via internet broadcast.
-The main event the BDO World Championships is broadcast currently via Channel 4 and BT Sport.
+The main event the WDF World Championships is broadcast currently via ITV4, Sky, and BT Sport.
 Other events via other Freeview Channels.

 There are numerous ways to sponsor Mark.
 Shirt Sponsorship is one of the main ways.
 With Marks success your company will be exposed to millions of dart fans and TV viewers alike.
 A favourite with the fans Mark always gives his time to his followers and to the youth of the sport.

-Mark McGeeney Major Dart Titles & PDC Ranking
+Mark McGeeney Major Dart Titles & WINMAU PDC Challenge Tour 2024

 The former BDO World No.1 joined the PDC in January 2019 after winning a tour card at the PDC Q School.
-Mark had a successful BDO career winning back-to-back Dutch Open titles and runner-up in the World Championships and Winmau Masters twice.
+Mark had a successful BDO/WDF career, winning back-to-back Dutch Open titles and being a runner-up in the 2018 BDO World Championships and 2018/2016 Winmau Masters.
 Mark was also part of the very successful England squad from 2012 until he joined the PDC.

-Mark’s major dart titles include the British Open, German Open, Hal Open and well as a WDF World Cup team winner
+Mark’s major dart titles include the British Open, German Open, Hal Open, The Dutch Open and a WDF World Cup team winner.

 You can now book Mark for a darts exhibition or to present your darts events trophies.
 Mark, known as ‘Gladiator’, is one of the most recognised Professional Darts Players on the Darts Circuit, a regular on our TV screens and a larger than life character.